naveenlalam/naveenlalam.github.io/README.md

 ## University Messaging System
-   Messaging system is a web based application accessible to everyone in the University right from faulty to students will be able to communicate with an individual or a group.
-This is website hosted on a Tomcat server, faculty and students will be able to login, view and post messages.
+   University Messaging System is a communication system where anyone one in the University will be able to send messages to aynone.
+   Users will be able to send messages to people depending on there access level for e.g. President of the university will have rights to send message to all the department heads, faculty and students as a group or to an individual.
+Every user needs to register for access to the portal and the request would go to the administrator for approval, once the admin approves the user would be able to login to the application using his id and password to view or post messages.

 You can use the [editor on GitHub](https://github.com/naveenlalam/naveenlalam.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.